New South Wales Whitewater Rafting Trips

 Murray River (Class IV):

-The Murray River cuts a technical, winding path through the alpine rainforests of the Snowy Mountains, creating exciting Class IV rapids as it makes its way through a landscape of incredibly lush beauty.
+The Murray River cuts a technical, winding path through the alpine rainforests of the Snowy Mountains, creating exciting Class IV rapids as it makes its way through a landscape of incredible beauty.

 Gwydir River (Class V):